llvm/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

 Motivation
 ==========

 DXIL backend passes depend on various attributes of DXIL Operations.
-For example, ``DXIOpLLowering`` pass will need information such as the DXIL operation an LLVM intrinsic is to be lowered to, along with valid overload and parameter types etc. The TableGen file - ``llvm/lib/Target/DirectX/DXIL.td`` - is used to represent DXIL Operations
+For example, ``DXILOpLowering`` pass will need information such as the DXIL operation an LLVM intrinsic is to be lowered to, along with valid overload and parameter types etc. The TableGen file - ``llvm/lib/Target/DirectX/DXIL.td`` - is used to represent DXIL Operations